embEDUx/documentation/src/usage/usage.md

 ### Manually
 If for some reason the flashtool is not working for you, there is always the possibility to deploy the products manually.
-Retrieve the *Component Download URLs* from the [User Documentation](#User Documentation), or from the *Buildmaster Web-Interface*, where they are listed at the last build step for every successful job.
+Retrieve the *Product Download URLs* from the [User Documentation](#User Documentation), or from the *Buildmaster Web-Interface*, where they are listed at the last build step for every successful job.
 From there, you can download the files produced by the